blocksoar/RedditUpvotes/README.md

-Upvotes.io Service for boosting reddit upvotes and boosting reddit account karma
+Reddit-marketing.pro Service for boosting reddit upvotes and boosting reddit account karma

-Upvotes.io
+Reddit-marketing.pro

-Upvotes.io: Buy Reddit Upvotes
+Reddit-marketing.pro: Buy Reddit Upvotes

 Buy Reddit Upvotes and Accounts

-Upvotes.io is a social media marketing service that allows businesses and causes to promote their content on Reddit.
+Reddit-marketing.pro is a social media marketing service that allows businesses and causes to promote their content on Reddit.
 Services for near instant delivery of Reddit upvotes and Reddit accounts.

 Sample Content

 Marketplace:

-<a href="https://upvotes.io/buy-reddit-upvotes/">Buy Reddit Upvotes</a></br>
+<a href="https://reddit-marketing.pro/buy-reddit-upvotes-cheap/">Buy Reddit Upvotes</a></br>
-<a href="https://upvotes.io">Buy Reddit Accounts</a>
+<a href="https://reddit-marketing.pro">Buy Reddit Accounts</a>